moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 Kornbluth's design for development course (TTP |_| 298A).

 Outside of teaching courses, I led and participated in a number of teaching and learning activities.
-I led the collaborative effort the development of the `MAE Innovative Design Studio`_ to provide an project based active learning space for our project and design classes (EME |_| 150A, EAE |_| 130, EME |_| 185, etc).
+I led the collaborative effort of the development of the `MAE Innovative Design Studio`_ to provide an group oriented active learning space for our project and design classes (EME |_| 150A, EAE |_| 130, EME |_| 185, etc).
 I introduced a new competition team, the `California Solar Regatta`_, where our students came in 2nd in design for their first showing.
-I mentored and traveled with three of my students who received $6k from the Blum Center in internal grants to implement their `senior design project in Cambodia`_ with a local NGO, Wetlands Work!.
-I mentored one student under a 199 course in the preliminary design of an electric tricycle for an ALS patient that was awarded a $3.5k `CITRIS grant`_ and a $15k tricycle donation from Outrider USA.
+I mentored and planned to travel with three of my students who received $6k from the Blum Center in internal grants to implement their `senior design project in Cambodia`_ with a local NGO, Wetlands Work!.
+I mentored one student under a 199 course in the preliminary design of an electric tricycle for an ALS patient that was awarded a $3.5k `CITRIS grant`_ and a $15k Outrider USA electric tricycle donation from an independent donor.
 This project led into an early start collaborative senior design project between BME and MAE with nine students which I mentored throughout the summer.
 I participated in the `Engineering Education Learning Community`_ along with other LPSOEs and created and ran `The Hacker Within`_ with the Data Science Institute which reached about 75 graduate students over the year.

 .. _California Solar Regatta: https://goo.gl/photos/k6zFEtyXPB35eHr66
 .. _senior design project in Cambodia: https://www.ucdavis.edu/one-health/one-month-in-a-floating-village